cantin-ortiz/molecular-atlas/README.md

 ### 04-DEA
 These scripts can be run to perform a Differential Expression Analysis (DEA).

+### 05-SC
+These scripts can be run to normalize the SC dataset and perform a correlation analysis with the ST dataset.

+### 06-enrichment
+This script can be run to perform an enrichment analysis on the gene palette (or any set of genes) and generate some useful plots.

 ### Figures
 Figures were generated using many intermediary data files ([download](https://www.molecularatlas.org/data-to-download/intermediary_data/figures.zip)).
 In order to render the figures, you must also download the bin directory and upload the two first lines of the script ‘includes.R’:
 - path.bin (string): the absolute path to the bin directory